nMckenryan/student-progress-tracker/README.md

 1. Clone the repository
 2. Run `composer install`
 3. Run `npm install` (or your package manager of choice.
 I use pnpm)
-4. Run `npm run dev`
-5. Run `php artisan serve` and then `npm run dev`.
-* Please note, I couldn't get the php artisan serve barebones version working, as it clashed with Laravel Herd.
-* So if the code doesn't work consider launching it through that.
+4. Run `php artisan serve` to launch the server (It should be on http://localhost:8000/ but it double check the console.)
+    * Note: I ran this via Laravel Herd.

 ## License